-I have developed my own lingo because I’m random and lazy so I’ve found certain ways to express my emotions that are sometimes shorter than what folks are used to.
+I have developed my own lingo because I’m random and I’ve found certain ways to express my emotions that are more colorful than what folks are used to.
 I forget sometimes that I’m almost speaking my own language so when I write and talk like this and folks look at me funny, I’m wondering why.

 Also, yes, I use these in real life too.